Send the link below via email or IMCopy

 Meanwhile artisans got on with the daily tasks of measuring and building things.

 This idea of power and truth emerging from the profane activity of the craftsman, not the aristocrat or priest, shattered the social order, but affirmed some very deep cultural narratives--e.g. Christ was born among the poor, not the wealthy.
+There is dignity and wisdom to be found among those who toil in the dirt.

 Inspired a democratic revolution....